plumvillage/newsletter/src/en/articles/sr-dao-nghiem--poems.md

 I am in you<br/>
 Your hand continues through millions of hands.</p></div>

-I was always very moved when I watched Thay’s hands, the way that Thay held his cup of tea, opened a door, placed his hand on our heads and how Thay gave us teachings using the example of his hands. <br/>
+This poem was written in December 2016 for Thay.

-*This poem was written in December 2016 for Thay.*
+I was always very moved when I watched Thay’s hands, the way that Thay held his cup of tea, opened a door, placed his hand on our heads and how Thay gave us teachings using the example of his hands.

 <div class="article-end"></div>